 Tractor terminology

 Buying a tractor for first-time owners might be overwhelming with all the terms and technical jargon associated with it.
 For the uninitiated, words like a three-point hitch or power take-off might sound like alien language at first.
+Before visiting your first tractor dealership, get up to speed and decode some of the complicated language behind tractors with this easy definition of tractor terms.

 • Attachments